nixpig/jobworker/REQUEST_FOR_DISCUSSION.md

   bytes output = 1; // Streamed bytes from the jobs output.
 }

-enum JobStatus {
+enum JobState {
-  JOB_STATUS_UNSPECIFIED = 0;
+  JOB_STATE_UNSPECIFIED = 0;
-  JOB_STATUS_CREATED = 1; // Job configured and resources allocated successfully.
+  JOB_STATE_CREATED = 1; // Job configured and resources allocated successfully.
-  JOB_STATUS_STARTED = 2; // Program specified by job has started.
+  JOB_STATE_STARTED = 2; // Program specified by job has started.
-  JOB_STATUS_STOPPING = 3; // Program specified by job is stopping, e.g. received SIGTERM but not yet exited.
+  JOB_STATE_STOPPING = 3; // Program specified by job is stopping, e.g. received SIGTERM but not yet exited.
-  JOB_STATUS_STOPPED = 4; // Program specified by job has exited with an exit code.
+  JOB_STATE_STOPPED = 4; // Program specified by job has exited with an exit code.
-  JOB_STATUS_FAILED = 5; // A failure as a result of an error returned from the service, e.g. server unable to allocate resources.
+  JOB_STATE_FAILED = 5; // A failure as a result of an error returned from the service, e.g. server unable to allocate resources.
 }
 ```